HGH Plus IGF-1 & IGF-2 Contains Velvet Antler

-One of Nature's Most Effective Natural Ingredients!
+One of Nature's Best Natural Ingredients!

 Velvet deer antler is a natural supplement compounded when deer antler cartilage is harvested for nutritional and medicinal use.
 Each year male deer cast off their previous year's antler growth and in the spring a new cycle of bony antler growth begins at an extremely rapid rate, making deer antlers the fastest growing bony substance in existence.